GEMINI-Medicine/pyDeid/README.md

 `PyDeid` is a Python-based refactor of the [Physionet Perl-based De-identification Software](https://physionet.org/content/deid/1.1/), which uses regular expressions and lookup dictionaries to identify and replace PHI in free text.

-The purpose was to create a faster, and easier to use process to de-identify large volumes of (large) clinical notes. `PyDeid` is at least 6.3x faster than the perl-based software, and requires no pre or post processing.
+The purpose was to create a faster, and easier to use process to de-identify large volumes of (large) clinical notes. `PyDeid` is up to 5.4x faster than the perl-based software, and requires no pre or post processing.
 Additional enhancements include the ability to re-identify text, supply custom patterns, and supply custom doctor and patient namelists without having to save them to persistent storage.

 ## 2 Local Installation and Setup